-These are the 4 small ideas which will make a big impact on your business:
+These are the 4 small ideas that will make a big impact on your business:

 “Stories give colour and depth to otherwise bland material, and they allow people to connect with the message in a deeper, more meaningful way.” – Peter Guber

 A recurring theme of my blog is content.
 That isn’t by accident.
 In fact, that’s because it is what runs through our lives, whether we acknowledge it or not.